How to Become a Digital Nomad in Chiang Mai

 Advertisement

 There are varying degrees of lifestyle, of course.
 On my first trip here, my buddy set me up at a five-star hotel suite.
-It was easily 1,000-square feet and is technically a six-star hotel by Western standards.
-It only costed $85 per night.
+It was easily 1,000 square feet and is technically a six-star hotel by Western standards.
+It only cost US$85 per night.

-Now, as I live here six to eight months out of the year, I am more comfortable with getting an Airbnb or using some of the lesser known hotels that are massively abundant.
-I rarely spend more than $45 a night though.
+Now, as I live here six to eight months out of the year, I am more comfortable with getting an Airbnb or using some of the lesser-known hotels that are massively abundant.
+I rarely spend more than US$45 a night.
 But you could find a place to rent for a lot cheaper.

-Here’s an example of lifestyle in Chiang Mai with $1,350 budget a month.
+Here’s an example of lifestyle in Chiang Mai with a US$1,500 monthly budget.

 Internet